MakeSchool-Tutorials/react-meteor-d3-heroku-tutorial/P3-going-react/content.md

 >      handleSubmit: function(e) {
 >        // Use the preventDefault function on the passed in event
 >        CODE HERE
->        // Access the input fields using React.findDOMNode and store them in a variable
+>        // Access the input fields using ReactDOM.findDOMNode and store them in a variable
 >        CODE HERE
 >        // Use Meteor's call function
 >        // Pass the insertHour function as first parameter